 - Carolina-style: hot dog in a bun topped with chili and cole slaw.
 Sometimes yellow mustard is included or replaces the slaw.

-- Sonoran: hot dog wrapped in bacon and grilled, then served in a bolillo roll (similar to a baguette) and topped with beans, tomatoes and onions.
+- Sonoran: a hot dog wrapped in bacon and grilled, then served in a bolillo roll (similar to a baguette), and topped with beans, tomatoes, and onions.

 - Ripper: a hot dog that's deep-fried until it splits or "rips".